ismail449/github-jobs-master/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-In this application/site you can search for tech related jobs and filter the results using the location and the job type you can also see job description and how to apply
+In this application/site you can search for tech related jobs and filter the results using the location and the employment type you can also see job description and how to apply

 ## Contact